CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

             - When we have a function declared inside the component (which uses state/props) and need to pass it as prop for an optimized child

-            - When the function is costly and complex, and we need to avoid its unnecessary re-render
+            - When the function is expensive and complex, and we need to avoid its unnecessary re-render